Side effects of mouth and oropharyngeal cancer chemoradiotherapy

 Having chemotherapy with radiotherapy (chemoradiotherapy) can cause more severe side effects.
 This is compared with having these treatments on their own.
 Everyone is different and the side effects vary from person to person.
 You might not have all of the effects mentioned by your doctor or radiographer.
 Side effects depend on the type of chemotherapy you have.
 They also depend on the radiotherapy treatment area.

 The side effects gradually get worse during the treatment.
 They can continue to get worse after your treatment ends.
-But most of the side effects begin to improve after a few weeks.
+It is common to continue to have side effects for 4 to 6 weeks after treatment.
+Most side effects begin to improve after this.

-Contact your doctor or nurse if any side effects are severe, or your temperature goes above 37.5C or below 36C.
+Contact your hospital advice line if any side effects are severe or your temperature goes above 37.5C or below 36C.
 They can prescribe medicines and treatments or advise on what may help relieve symptoms.

 Tests